Home » Easy Tender Garlic Butter Beef

 This recipe is all about letting time do the work.
 Instead of frying or searing, the beef gently simmers with onions, butter, and garlic until it becomes incredibly tender and flavorful.

-No fancy equipment, no babysitting the pan – just a cozy, buttery beef dinner that tastes like you worked a lot harder than you did.
+No fancy equipment and no babysitting the pan.
+Just a cozy, buttery beef dinner that tastes like you worked a lot harder than you did.

 Garlic butter beef simmering in a skillet with chopped parsley